How much screen time do your kids get each day?

 What do social media and online gaming have in common?
 They both allow interaction with almost anyone—even people you have never met.

-Online Risks: Cyberbullying, Peer Pressure & Drug Use
+Online Risks: Cyberbullying, Exploitation, And Drug Use

 All of this screen time increases risks for our kids.
+The most dangerous of these are cyberbullying, declining mental health, exploitation, and easy access to illicit drugs.

 Cyberbullying is pervasive in the online space.